 |One additional course from any of the categories listed above||3|

 The minor in English shall consist of 18 credit hours (6 courses) of approved English course work beyond EH 123 Rhetoric and Composition I and EH 124 Rhetoric and Composition II.
 It is expected that students who excel in reading and writing skills may wish to pursue the English minor to show their communications potential to future employers.
 Others may wish to pursue the minor for pleasure and/or to improve their reading and writing skills as well as developing abilities in critical and creative thinking.
-Interested students should contact the Chair of Humanities by their sophomore year to plan their English course schedules, interests, and needs.

 |Select two of the following upper-level literature courses:||6|